Summary

 Bitcoin L2 Venture Funding

 Since 2018, Bitcoin Layer 2s have attracted significant investment, with Sidechains leading the way.
 Of the total $447m invested in Bitcoin L2s, Sidechains received the largest share at 64%.
 State Channels followed with 22% of the capital, while Rollups secured 14%.
-It should be noted that ECASH based protocols like Cashu and Fedimint were excluded from the table above and received a total of $27.2m in VC funding.
-E-Cash projects do not fit our definition for a Bitcoin L2, but are worth including as potential infrastructure in the Bitcoin L2 sector.
+It should be noted that ECASH-based protocols like Cashu and Fedimint were excluded from the table above and received a total of $27.2m in VC funding.
+E-Cash projects do not fit our definition of a Bitcoin L2, but are worth including as potential infrastructure in the Bitcoin L2 sector.

 Total Addressable Market for Bitcoin L2s

-We view the immediate serviceable market for Bitcoin L2s as the total supply of wrapped versions BTC in DeFi contracts, native BTC bridged to L2s, and BTC staking protocols.
-This demographic of ‘active’ BTC supply is the focus for our TAM analysis.
+We view the immediate serviceable market for Bitcoin L2s as the total supply of wrapped versions of BTC in DeFi contracts, native BTC bridged to L2s, and BTC staking protocols.
+This demographic of ‘active’ BTC supply is the focus of our TAM analysis.
 We view this cohort of holders as the most likely to bridge BTC to new L2s in search of yield opportunities.

 Approximately 0.8% of BTC’s circulating supply, 164,992 BTC, is actively using DeFi as of November 20, 2024.
 59% of this BTC is wrapped on Ethereum, 22% is locked on new Bitcoin staking protocols, and 10% is sitting on Bitcoin L2s.
 For the wrapped BTC market $10bn is locked in DeFi smart contracts and $247m is on Bitcoin L2s.
 For native bitcoin, $3.4bn is locked in staking protocols (Babylon, Bouncebit), and $1.5bn is locked on Bitcoin L2s.

-If we assume that the share of the circulating BTC supply using DeFi, L2s and Staking increases by 0.25% annually over 6 years, we estimate that the “active BTC supply” could grow to 471,806 BTC by the end of 2030 (~3x increase).
+If we assume that the share of the circulating BTC supply using DeFi, L2s, and Staking increases by 0.25% annually over 6 years, we estimate that the “active BTC supply” could grow to 471,806 BTC by the end of 2030 (~3x increase).

-This consistent conservative growth rate would result in 2.3% of BTC supply active in DeFi, Staking and Bitcoin L2s by 2030.
+This consistent conservative growth rate would result in 2.3% of BTC supply active in DeFi, Staking, and Bitcoin L2s by 2030.
 For comparison, 2.3% of Ethereum’s circulating supply (ETH, WETH, stETH, wstETH) is locked in DeFi smart contracts excluding staking protocols.
 At current prices as of November 20, 2024, the model projects the TAM for Bitcoin L2s at $44bn by 2030.
-If BTC reaches $100k in 2030, the TAM for Bitcoin L2s could then reach up to $47bn, assuming that 2.3% of total BTC supply is locked in Bitcoin L2s by 2030.
+If BTC reaches $100k in 2030, the TAM for Bitcoin L2s could then reach up to $47bn, assuming that 2.3% of the total BTC supply is locked in Bitcoin L2s by 2030.

 Note that this analysis serves as a rough estimate for how much BTC supply could flow into Bitcoin L2s in search for yield; it does not consider the potential growth of Bitcoin L2 ecosystems which includes other crypto assets that will be issued on top of these L2s like Runes, Ordinals, stablecoins, etc. Our TAM estimate relies on two key assumptions.
-First, we assume the percentage of BTC supply locked in Bitcoin L2s could grow by 0.25% each year from now until 2030 and second, we assume BTC price could reach $100k by 2030.
+First, we assume the percentage of BTC supply locked in Bitcoin L2s could grow by 0.25% each year from now until 2030, and second, we assume BTC price could reach $100k by 2030.
 Our view is that these are conservative estimates for Bitcoin L2 user demand and Bitcoin price over the next six years.

-Also note that our projections are contingent on Bitcoin’s DeFi and staking ecosystems on L2s progressing forward while building legitimacy over the next 6 years.
+Also, note that our projections are contingent on Bitcoin’s DeFi and staking ecosystems on L2s progressing forward while building legitimacy over the next 6 years.
 Crucially, the supply of wrapped BTC on Ethereum could stay in the Ethereum ecosystem if the DeFi yields on new Bitcoin L2s are not attractive enough.
 The following section will highlight the minimum level of yield DeFi apps on Bitcoin L2s need to compete with DeFi apps that accept wrapped versions of BTC on Ethereum.

 Extracting Market Share from BTC DeFi on Ethereum